Android Mobile Data Not Working: How to Get Back Online Fast

 2. Tap Mobile Network (labeled Mobile Data on some devices).

 Hold the power button, tap Restart, and wait about a minute before testing.
 A restart clears the radio stack and forces the device to re-register with the nearest tower.
-This resolves the majority of cases where data drops immediately after a software update or a long period of standby.
+When my data dropped right after an overnight system update, a single restart was all it took to bring it back.

-APN settings tell your phone how to connect to your carrier’s data network.
-A carrier update or accidental change can corrupt them, causing data to silently fail even when you have full signal bars.
+APN settings tell your phone how to reach your carrier’s data network.
+A carrier update or accidental change can corrupt them, so data fails silently even with full signal bars.
+This was the exact cause behind my own Pixel outage.

 1. Go to Settings > Network & Internet > Mobile Network > Advanced > Access Point Names.